stratika/GPULlama3.java/README.md

 -----------

-## 🔍 Don't Take Our Word for It - Check the Java Command - Just Plain Old Java with Some Sauce
+## 🔍 Don't Take Our Word for It—Check the Java Command
+### Just Plain Old Java with Some Sauce

 Want to see exactly what's happening under the hood?
 Our `llama-tornado` wrapper script makes it crystal clear.
 Just add the `--show-command` flag and witness the beauty of the underlying Java invocation: